AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 >[!WARNING]
 >
->While most options can be left as their default values, **make sure that you enable the purge protection option**.
-If you do not turn this feature on, you could risk losing access to your data if the key vault is deleted.
+>While most options can be left as their default values, **make sure that you enable the soft-delete and purge protection options**.
+If you do not turn these features on, you could risk losing access to your data if the key vault is deleted.
 >
 >![Enable purge protection](../images/governance-privacy-security/customer-managed-keys/basic-config.png)